 • You'll need to feel comfortable interacting with a large number of different clients and working to set deadlines.

-• If you work for an international firm with business overseas, you may need to travel abroad.
+• If you work for an international firm with business overseas, you may have the opportunity to travel or work abroad.

 Qualifications